Radiative neutrino mass generation and dark matter through vectorlike leptons: The Model

 \section{The Model}

 The model presented here was first introduced in \cite{Chen:2014ska} as an ultraviolet completion to the earlier work by Krauss, Nasri, and Trodden (KNT)~\cite{Krauss:2002px}.
-It explores an extension of the SM that includes two scalar fields, both transforming as $SU(2)_L$ doublets but carrying different hypercharges--specifically $S_1\sim (1,2,1)$ and $S_2\sim (1,2,3)$.
+It explores an extension of the SM that includes two scalar fields, both transforming as $SU(2)_L$ doublets but carrying different hypercharges—specifically $S_1\sim (1,2,1)$ and $S_2\sim (1,2,3)$.
 The model also introduces a VLL doublet expressed as $\mathcal{F}=\mathcal{F}_L+\mathcal{F}_R\sim (1,2,-1)$.
-All these newly introduced fields are characterized by odd parity under the $Z_2$ symmetry.
+All these newly introduced fields are characterized by odd parity under a $Z_2$ symmetry which ensures that the scalar doublets are inert.
 As a result, the Lagrangian describing the VLL interactions is expressed as follows:

 where $\tilde{S_2} = i \sigma_2 S_2^{*}$ and $\overline{\mathcal{F}_L} M_\mathcal{F} \mathcal{F}_R$ is the mass term for the VLL. $g_{ia}$ and $\tilde{g}_{ib}$ are the Yukawas of new physics.
-Since a general model allows for $n$-generations of VLL doublets, here we work with one generation ($n=1$) of VLL for simplicity.
-Given the particle content of the model, the Lagrangian $\mathcal{L}$ includes terms leading to lepton number violation (LNV) by two units ($\Delta L = 2$) which is essential for neutrino mass generation \footnote{For example, assuming $L(S_1) = 0$ and $L(S_2) = 0$, LNV comes from the $\tilde{g}_{ib}$ term.}.
+Since a general model allows for $n$ generations of VLL doublets, here we work with one generation ($n=1$) of VLL for simplicity.
+Given the particle content of the model, the Lagrangian $\mathcal{L}$ includes terms leading to lepton number violation (LNV) by two units ($\Delta L = 2$) which is essential for neutrino mass generation\footnote{For example, assuming $L(S_1) = 0$ and $L(S_2) = 0$, LNV comes from the $\tilde{g}_{ib}$ term.}.